ismaproco/dotfiles/README.md

-My repository to keep a version control of my dotfiles
+#Repository to keep a version control of my dotfiles

-- vimrc: My VIM's configuration file
+- vimrc: VIM's configuration file
-- Added relative numbers and NERDTree configuration
+- gitignore: common files and directories to ignore in git